ethanabowen/cloud-certification-notes/Solutions Architect Associate.md

 * **Basically, Encryption = cross-AZ, Unencrypted = cross-Region**
 * Data on an encrypted volume is encrypted-at-rest and encrypted-in-transit (between the instance and the volume)
 * **Encrpytion by default** is a Region-specific setting
-* EBS supports symettics CMK keys only
+* EBS supports symetric CMK keys only
 * Use Amazon Data Lifecycle Manager (Amazon DLM) to automate the creation of EBS snapshots
   * Can automate backups to another account for DR
   * Target resources by TAGS!